lukesmurray/use-slate-with-extensions/README.md

 ## Why

 The built in Slate Plugins are amazing but they can only modify methods defined on the `Editor` interface such as `isInline`, `isVoid`, and `onChange`.
-The Next-gen [Slate-Plugins](https://github.com/udecode/slate-plugins) are incredibly useful but they only allow the user to modify methods defined on the `Editable` interface such as `decorate`, `renderLeaf`, and `renderElement`.
+The Next-gen [Slate-Plugins](https://github.com/udecode/slate-plugins) ~~are incredibly useful but they only allow the user to modify methods defined on the `Editable` interface such as `decorate`, `renderLeaf`, and `renderElement`~~

+> The Next-gen [Slate-Plugins] took inspiration from this library in their v1 release!
+If you're trying to decide between the two, think of this hook as a small and relatively unopinionated solution which helps you write your own code in a clean and structured way.
+Think of Next-gen slate plugins as a less flexible, more opinionated and larger implementation that provides a ton of functionality out of the box.
+If the Next-gen plugins work for your use case or provide functionality that you want to use such as lists then go with those, it will save you a ton of time!
+If you just want a framework to write custom extensions in a clean and composable way then stick with `useSlateWithExtensions`.

 Unfortunately many of the common use cases for using Slate involve plugging into the methods defined on both the `Editor` and the `Editable` interfaces.
 For instance [the mention example](https://github.com/ianstormtaylor/slate/blob/master/site/examples/mentions.tsx) from the docs uses a Slate Plugin `withPlugins` to override `isInline` and `isVoid` on the `Editor` interface.
 This plugin is nice and encapsulated!